AiranGlez/kubernetes/README.md

     - NodePort: a port is assigned to service
     - LoadBalancer: external balancer provided to service
     - ExternalName: DNS entrance managed by CoreDNS

+Kubernetes endpoint: object that gets IP addresses of individual pods assigned to it.
+Then is referenced by a K8S service, so that the service has a record of the internal IPs of PODs, in order to be able to communicate with them.

 ### Prerequisites